Unveiling the Face-Dependent Ice Growth Kinetics: Insights from Molecular Dynamics on the Basal and Prism Surfaces: Methodology

-To imitate the conditions triggered by increasing the QLL thickness due to the absorption of water molecules, we artificially melted additional layers so that the QLL size was substantially larger than at equilibrium and then recrystallized during MD simulations.
-For the TIP4P model, the enlarged QLL was achieved by rapidly melting another eight ice layers for 2 ns at 300 K at one end of the ice slab while keeping the remaining atoms fixed at their original places (in practice, melting atoms with coordinates perpendicular to the surface between 60 and 105 \AA), a region also containing some part of vacuum).
-After melting, the QLL/ice region's temperature was returned to our target supercooled temperature.
+To imitate the conditions in which the growth kinetics are determined by the incorporation of water molecules in the ice lattice from the QLL, we artificially melted additional layers so that the size of one of the two QLLs in the slab was substantially larger (about 32 \AA) than at equilibrium and then observed it recrystallize during MD simulations.
+For the TIP4P model, the enlarged QLL was achieved by rapidly melting the additional bilayers for 2 ns at 300 K at one end of the ice slab while keeping the remaining atoms fixed at their original places.
+In practice for the TIP4/Ice simulations, the number of additional melted bilayers was 7 for 240~K - 255~K, 6 for 260~K - 265~K and 5 for 270~K. After melting, the temperature of the QLL-ice region was returned to our target supercooled temperature.
 The atoms in the ice region were kept rigid, and this process was run for 1 ns.
-The QLL/ice interface was thus relaxed with all constraints removed by first performing a short MD with timestep ranging from 0.01 to 1 fs (100,000 steps with 0.01 fs, 100,000 with 0.1 fs and 10,000 with 1 fs).
-Ice molecules at the QLL/ice interface could change their locations throughout these steps, but the system did not recrystallize due to the tiny time step.
-The initial time step was chosen small at 0.01 fs to ensure the system reaches a stable state without introducing large fluctuations.
-Fine-tuning the time step helps gently bring the system to equilibrium, after which the time step can be safely increased to 1 fs again.
+The QLL-ice interface was gently relaxed with all constraints removed by first performing a short MD with time steps ranging from 0.01 to 1 fs (100,000 steps with 0.01 fs, 100,000 with 0.1 fs, and 10,000 with 1 fs).
 NVT simulations were then carried out for up to 160 ns until the QLL returned to equilibrium upon recrystallization.
 To improve statistics, three repeat simulations were performed at each temperature.
-The MD replicas use different random number seeds to initialize the velocities in the QLL melting and QLL/ice interface relaxation stages.
+The MD replicas use different random number seeds to initialize the velocities in the QLL melting and QLL-ice interface relaxation stages.
+For 260 K and 265 K we simulated a fourth replica to ensure the results would not be significantly affected by statistics around critical crossovers.